aklinker1/zeta/README.md

     },
   );
 ```

-> To not return a stack trace, set `NODE_ENV=production` in the environment variables.

 When a non-`HttpError` value is thrown, Zeta returns a `500 Internal Server Error` with the original error as the `cause`.